manuGil/online-core/docs/source/data-modeling.rst

 ^^^^^^^^^^^^^^^^^

 Task
-    Complete the table below by indicating if the phenomenon on the left is an object or field, and if it is discrete or continuous.
+    Complete the table below by indicating if the phenomenon on the left is an object or field and if it is discrete or continuous.

     +---------------------+------------------+-------------------------+
     | Phenomena           | Field of Object  | Discrete or Continuous  |